stal/IX

 IX.md

-All files on the system are IX user-owned, and all package management is done on his behalf.
+All files on the system are owned by user IX, and all package management is performed on its behalf.

-Consequence - there is not a single suid binary on the system.
-Sudo - the thin layer over local ssh daemon, for privilege escalation.
+Consequently, there is not a single suid binary file in the system.
+Sudo is a thin layer over the local ssh daemon, to increase privileges.

 Fully supervised process tree

-Every process different from init has a parent different from init.
-All processes that fail to meet this requirement are killed by a specially dedicated background process.
-To manage services used runit, encouraging this behavior.
+Every process other than init has a parent other than init.
+All processes that do not meet this requirement are terminated by a specially designated background process.
+A custom init is used to manage services, encouraging this behavior.

 https://github.com/swaywm/sway/issues/6828